 I wish I was told in Graduate school and even in undergrad to some extent the real meaning of getting a college degree.
 I was told it meant opportunity, a big salary, not working in food service and autonomy.
 While much of that is true to some extent, I have learned there is larger picture as well.
 I am just speaking from my experience, and I hope this falls in line with the general consensus.

 Obtaining a Graduate Degree in Social Work or in Counseling is NOT for… the money, fame or status.
 People who get into the career are in it as a way to help others, not to become the next Dr. Phil or therapist to the stars.
-With that being said, a person with can do those things, but this is generally not the goal for most therapy minded or macro system minded individuals.
-My reasons for getting a Masters of Social Work was around the concept of social justice and being in community.
-As the case with many in my graduating class, I did not expect to make very much money.
+With that being said, a person can do those things, but this is generally not the goal for most therapy minded or macro system minded individuals.
+My reasons for getting a Masters of Social Work was around the concept of social justice and being in the community.
+As was the case with many in my graduating class, I did not expect to make very much money.

 I wish I was told that money is the way companies start defining your worth.
-Are you a clinician who is worth $40,000 or do these companies value you above or below that industry standard.
-What are you willing to accept and what is the cost/benefit analysis of this process.
-The work place has more to offer than just the sticker price and the same goes for college.
+Are you a clinician who is worth $40,000 or do these companies value you above or below that industry standard?
+What are you willing to accept and what is the cost/benefit analysis of this process?
+The workplace has more to offer than just the sticker price and the same goes for college.

-While in Graduate school I was able to explore, and talk to others and bounce ideas off of really fantastic community members, professors, mentors and supervisors.
-Graduate school was about making contacts, building a network and starting from zero to work my way up.
+While in Graduate school I was able to explore, and talk to others and bounce ideas off of really fantastic community members, professors, mentors, and supervisors.
+Graduate school was about making contacts, building a network, and starting from zero to work my way up.

 I wish I was reminded that the people in the room with me will be my co-workers, bosses, and referral sources for the future.
 10 years in the future the people you graduate with will be the movers and shakers of your area.

-Internships and practicum taught me how to advocate and market client’s skills.
+Internships and practicum taught me how to advocate and market clients’ skills.
 I was taught to look deep into the experiences of others to build them up, inspire hope and promote long standing change.

 I wish I was Informed that those advocacy skills are universal- I have the ability to use them to uplift and inspire myself as well as the ability and right to make people listen.

 Working in mental health for the past 3 years and being close friends with the NASW Code of Ethics have put me face to face with the Client’s Bill of Rights.
-The Right to dignity and respect as a person, the right to be involved in their treatment, the right to privacy and the right to change providers to name a few.
+The Right to dignity and respect as a person, the right to be involved in their treatment, the right to privacy, and the right to change providers to name a few.
 Knowing and advocating for these rights have made me a better and more trustworthy clinician.

 I wish someone would have pointed out that these rights are rights all people have.
 If a person in one’s personal life or in one’s work life do not respect the rights you have as a person, you have the right to change the provider of that friendship/job/ ect.